 Goals and Accomplishments

 The Federal government has a mandatory goal of contracting 23% of its prime contracts with small businesses.
-Within this goal, there is a goal of 5% for contracting with small disadvantaged businesses and Women-Owned Small Businesses; and a 3% goal for contracting with HUBZones and Service-Disabled Veteran-Owned Small Businesses.
+Within this goal, there is a goal of 12% for contracting with Small Disadvantaged Businesses, 5% goal for contracting with Women-Owned Small Businesses; and a 3% goal for contracting with HUBZones and Service-Disabled Veteran-Owned Small Businesses.

 A letter to the heads of all Federal agencies, from the Director of the Office of Federal Procurement Policy (OFPP) defines the role of the OSDBU as ombudsman for small business.
 A summary of this and other authorities governing the operation of the OSDBU are included in the Small Business Policies pages.